Trauma and Dissociation

 We’d encourage you to contact Dr Lawrence Patihis (firstname.lastname@example.org) to discuss your interest before you apply, quoting the project code.

-When you are ready to apply, you can do so here.
+When you are ready to apply, you can do so on our Psychology postgraduate research degrees page.
 Make sure you submit a personal statement, proof of your degrees and grades, details of two referees, proof of your English language proficiency and an up-to-date CV.
 Our ‘How to Apply’ page offers further guidance on the PhD application process.

 When applying please quote project code: PSYC5041021